BLM’s Operating Rights Mess

 With all of this being said, however, one more point needs to be made.
 Even if BLM has gotten it wrong for 28 years, and is then further getting it wrong in trying to figure out what to do about it, there always has been something that the lease parties can do to protect themselves: examining the actual lease files at the BLM State Office, to determine the correct operating rights ownership – not the ownership based on what was approved by BLM over the years, but the ownership based on what the parties to those transfers really owned at the time as a result of all of the preceding transfers in the chain of title.
 Which is exactly what I do when a client asks me to furnish a status and title report on a lease.

 Nonetheless, BLM has a moral obligation, going forward, only to reconsider its previous approvals of operating rights transfers in those specific cases where questions about ownership of lease interests have been brought to its attention by the lease parties or by ONRR – and to unfailingly notify the parties when it does so.
 BLM should issue a clarification to the 2013 IM to ensure that it meets this obligation.

 © 2016, 2017, 2018.
-Materials on the Commentary page may be quoted, so long as the quotations are in context and identify the source.
+Quotations from the Commentary page are welcome, so long as they are in context and identify the source.

-For highlights of past commentary from The Federal Oilpatch newsletter, click this link:
+For highlights of past commentary from this website and The Federal Oilpatch newsletter, click this link: